ub-cavas/AutowareAuto/docs/usage/odd-demos/autonomous-valet-parking.md

 ### Setup

 -# @ref installation-and-development-install-ade.
--# Next open **terminal 1** in ADE and follow the instructions on the @ref lgsvl page to install, configure, and run the simulator:
+-# Next open **terminal 1** in ADE and follow the instructions on the @ref lgsvl page to install, configure for either preset (recommended) or custom simulation, and run the simulator:
 ```{bash}
 $ ade enter
 ade$ /opt/lgsvl/simulator &